Crepulja

-It is put on fire until well heated, then lifted with a hook, and dough is put into it and covered with a sač.
-The sač is covered with ashes and live coals.
-In that way the bread is baked on both sides: on the lower side from the heated crepulja and on top from live coals.
+It is put on a fire until well-heated, then lifted with a hook, and dough is put into it and it is covered with a sač, which is covered with ashes and live coals.
+In that way the bread is baked on both sides: on the lower side from the heated crepulja and on top from the live coals.